-Nature's Best Photography Awards Exhibition Opening Ceremony.
-June 7, 2013, Smithsonian National Museum of Natural History, Washington, DC.
+Nature’s Best Photography Windland Smith Rice International Awards Exhibition at the Smithsonian’s National Museum of Natural History.
+Washington, DC.

-On Friday, June 7, 2013, I had the privilege of attending the Nature’s Best Windland Smith Rice International Awards Reception at Smithsonian’s National Museum of Natural History.
+On Friday, June 7, 2012, I had the pleasure of attending the Nature’s Best Windland Smith Rice International Awards Reception at Smithsonian’s National Museum of Natural History.
 The reception was held to honor the 2012 winners of the renowned photography competition, and I received an award for winning the “Landscape” category.
 The winning image was a 5 frames panoramic capture taken in Iceland from the cave behind the famous Seljalandsfoss Waterfall.

 SPONSORS: